 October 25, 2021 Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found we’re assuming this ride “Sold?”
 While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.

-Truth be told, we avoid featuring Jeep Wranglers with good reason: on any given day, there is a boat load of them available for sale in all levels of condition as well as the degree of modification.
-However, this 24,500 original miles, 1994 JeepYJ Wrangler Splash Edition for sale by the original owner here on Craigslist in Putnam Valley, New York is an exception for several reasons.
+Truth be told, we avoid featuring Jeep Wranglers with good reason: on any given day, there is a boatload of them available for sale in all levels of condition as well as the degree of modification.
+However, this 24,500 original miles, 1994 JeepYJ Wrangler Splash Edition for sale by the original owner in September 2021 on Craigslist in Putnam Valley, New York is an exception for several reasons.
 The low original miles and one owner is the first interesting hurdle that garnered our attention.
 The fact it’s a Splash Edition made it even more interesting.
 Finally, the fact this soft top YJ features a rare column-shifted three-speed automatic and Factory air conditioning sealed the deal for us.

 The original owner has their like-new Wrangler time capsule priced at $29,950 currently.
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Jeep YJ priced above this guide’s #1 “Concours” appraisal of $25,700.
 The premium here is for the low-mileage originality of a well-optioned Jeep.